 Tom and Ossie moved to Suffolk, VA in 1932.
 As much as they loved and cared for their children, there was another tremendous compulsion — education!
 While they were both very intelligent, Tom having created his own form of calculus to use in his construction business, and Ossie having learned a good bit of Spanish, French, Latin, History, Math, etc., from helping their children with their school work, they had an urgency for their children to receive a formal education.
 First came George Mason, then Thomas Jefferson, and finally Suffolk High School.
 As busy as Tom and Ossie were, they always had time to help every one of their children with their studies.

 The Ossie S. & Thomas F. Blair, Jr. Memorial Scholarship has been established by some of their loving and forever-thankful children to honor them.
 What better way to do that than by having a scholarship in their names to give worthy individuals a helping hand towards their higher education.

-Scholarship application, deadline, and Submission Instructions
+Application, Deadline, and Submission Instructions

 You can fill out an application online here beginning February 1.
 The application must be submitted on or before 12 noon (Eastern Time) on the last business day of March.
 Applications received after the deadline will not be considered.
 For more information, contact the Foundation staff at office@suffolkfoundation.